nenikitov/colorscheme-loader.nvim/README.md

 - [`lazy.nvim`](https://github.com/folke/lazy.nvim)
     ```lua
     return {
+        {
             'nenikitov/colorscheme-loader.nvim',
-        dependencies = {
-            -- All your colorschemes along with their `setup` functions (if needed) go here
-            'akinsho/horizon.nvim'
-        },
-        -- !!
-Important !!
-Since all colorschemes are listed as dependencies
-        -- The priority of this plugin is propagated
-        priority = 1000,
             opts = {
                 -- Custom colorscheme to load
                 -- Or array for fallbacks
                 -- Optional if you want to apply a default colorscheme
                 custom = 'horizon',
                 -- Extra fallback from default NeoVim colorschemes
                 fallback = 'slate'
-        }
+            },
+            -- `init` is called before all other plugins, so no need to set `priority`
+            init = function(self)
+                require('colorscheme_loader').setup(self.opts)
+            end,
+        },
+        -- All your colorscheme plugins, along with their `config` functions (if needed) go here
+        'akinsho/horizon.nvim',
     }
     ```